TeamSOBITS/sobit_pro/README.md

 ## Prerequisites

-- OS: Ubuntu 16.04
+- OS: Ubuntu 18.04
-- ROS distribution: Kinetic Kame
+- ROS distribution: melodic Kame

 ## How to Install